itsabdelrahman/graphql-guc/README.md

 ## Limitations

-The GUC servers go down quite often.
-Transitively, the API wrapper cannot serve anything during that time.
+The GUC server oftentimes goes down, which consequently cripples this wrapper.

 ## License

-This project is licensed under the MIT License.
+MIT License